 My research interest primarily lies in machine learning and optimization.
 Below are some specific themes I have worked on with my collaborators in industry and academia.

 - ML solutions for Kaizala [Microsoft].
 Microsoft Kaizala is a mobile app and service designed for large group communications and work management.
 Kaizala makes it easy to connect and coordinate work with your entire value chain, including field employees, vendors, partners, and customers wherever they are.
-Focused on improving the user experience, we are developing machine learning based algorithms for Kaizala.
+Focused on improving the user experience, we have developed several machine learning based algorithms for Kaizala.
+We have filed a couple of patents related to chat group recommendation and form conversion.

 - Style recommendation for fashion [Amazon].
 We developed algorithms for cold-start product recommendation, based on user attributes and product information.
 Our algorithms have been productionized for internal launch.